 6 Tips to Prepare Your Warehouse For The Increased Holiday Demand

 Is your warehouse prepared for the influx of inventory, shipments, and returns that the holiday season brings?
-The average retailer increases their inventory by three or fourfold for the holidays.
+The average retailer increases its inventory by three or fourfold for the holidays.
 More inventory means more sales and revenue, but it also means more stress on the logistics and fulfillment process.

 So how do you make sure your warehouse is stocked and loaded, ready to take on the holiday chaos with grace and profits?